-Since 1909, we have been an integral part of New York State.
+Since 1909, we have been an integral part of Central New York.

 Friends of Rogers ™